thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/docs/api-kafka-spark-aws-pipeline.md

 - **(Optional) Airflow:** If we use Airflow to schedule the API calls, we’d include an Airflow scheduler & webserver, plus a metadata database (Postgres) in the compose file.
 - **(Optional) Local S3 emulator:** In case we want to simulate S3, we could include something like LocalStack or MinIO.
-But to keep things simple, we might just write to a local folder and treat it as our “S3”.
+Regardless of the provider, the streaming job expects an S3 or S3-compatible endpoint configured through environment variables such as `S3_BUCKET`, `S3_ENDPOINT`, and the related credential settings so that the writers resolve to a real object store.

 For brevity, we won’t show the entire Docker Compose file here, but let’s look at a snippet to see how our Kafka service is defined: